fygar256/bi/README.md

     Regular expression can be used for string search.
+    '/' can be escaped with escape character '\' in regular expression.

       The values enclosed with `[]` can be left out, when these commands above take the current position as the value omitted.

       On command line, you've got to give values in hexadecimal or decimal with prefix '#'.

-    And you can also give values with '[a-z] as marked position, ^ as the top of file, . as the current position, and $ as the bottom of file.
+    And you can also give values with '[a-z] as marked position, 0 as the top of file, . as the current position, and $ as the bottom of file.

     The m command has a bit of a quirk.
 It deletes data from <start> to <end>